1Computer1/discord.js-frameworks-comparison/README.md

 | Custom arguments | ✓ | ✓ | ? | ✓ | ? | ? |

 †1: In Klasa, Quoted arguments is an feature you must opt-in for, there are client-wide and per command options for this.
-†2: Klasa has advanced versions of user/member/role/channel matching *[Official Plugin]* with aditional name lookup/reprompting on the [**Pieces Repo**](https://github.com/dirigeants/klasa-pieces) for those who want a bit more than the standard id/mention + api fetch support.
+†2: Klasa has advanced versions of user/member/role/channel matching *[Official Plugins]* with aditional name lookup/reprompting on the [**Pieces Repo**](https://github.com/dirigeants/klasa-pieces) for those who want a bit more than the standard id/mention + api fetch support.

 ## Prompting